Skip to main content

 The uploading of an IFC file to Treble is a two-step process.

-Then, after the extraction process is finished, you can browse all the spaces in the model and choose which spaces to import into your Treble project.
+Then, after the extraction process is finished, you can browse all the spaces found in the IFC model and choose which spaces to import into your Treble project.

 Open the upload window

-The import of the IFC file is initiated by clicking on the new, blue button Import model (IFC).
-(Note that this might change in the near future.)
+The import of the IFC file is initiated by clicking on the +New green button, followed by clicking on Import geometry.

-Screenshot of the Import IFC Model button in the Treble web app
+Screenshot of the Import geometry button in the Treble web app

 Content of the upload window

-Screenshot of the Import IFC Model window in the Treble web app
+Screenshot of the Import geometry window in the Treble web app

 Once the upload window is open, you can drag-and-drop (or select) an IFC file into the left part of the screen (area 1), like in the normal import.